top of page

 What makes this game feel different and fun is how it runs several tricks at the same time.
 Instead of waiting around for one trick to finish before starting the next, you are juggling up to three at once.
 It keeps everyone involved every turn because the shape of the game changes so quickly.
 One trick might be almost done while another has just started, so you are always rethinking where to put your cards and what might happen next.

 Another clever touch is the idea of space debris.
 You cannot always play what you want, so sometimes you are forced to dump a card face down as rubbish.
-It feels a bit like a last resort, but even that has weight because it still helps push a trick towards finishing and ends up costing you points.
-Or maybe winning you a trick if you had the best card there already.
+It feels a bit like a last resort, but even that has weight because it still helps push a trick towards finishing if you playing in a three player.
+And if you have the most powerful card this would be a good thing!
+But it does cost you points.
 It is a simple rule, and a clever way to keep the tricks moving even when you cannot follow suit, but it creates tension in ways throwing a dead card away in other trick-taking games does not do.

 © 2025 Jim Gamer Hope you enjoy the ride!
 Don't forget, all links and shopping carts are affiliate links and help support the site if you purchase through them if your cookies are enabled.
 Thanks for your support.